pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

             kernel: '@kernel' # highlight-line
 ```

 This snippet does not look that bad, mostly because of its size.
-With every new dependency and new suite it gets longer.
+It gets longer and longer with every new dependency or suite though.
 Adding a new dependency to a context requires changing the configuration of every suite.

 #### FriendsOfBehat/SymfonyExtension v1